nbdevs/nbdevs/README.md

 - 👋 Hi, I’m @nbdevs

-- 👀 I’m interested in using Data Science, Machine Learning, AI to build software solutions to real world problems.
+- 👀 I’m interested in using Data Science, Machine Learning, and AI to build software solutions to real world problems.

 - 🌱 I’m currently developing with SQL for more backend support.